Thackley: Economy

-butcher, long standing established Estate Agents Martin Lonsdale, newsagent, hair salon, and vape shop.
+butcher, long standing established Estate Agents Martin Lonsdale, newsagent and multiple hair salons.

 There are three public houses in Thackley, The Great Northern, The Commercial Inn, and a micropub The Black Rat.
 Another micropub - The Ainsbury - can be found on the corner of Thackley Road and Crag Hill Road, opposite Thackley Methodist Church.

 Many of the properties in the north of the village are historic farm buildings and some have specialised in horse riding.

 Education

 Thackley Primary School is situated on the south east of Thackley Corner, and Immanuel College is located on Leeds Road in the east of the village.

 Transport

 The nearest railway station is Shipley, with connections to Bradford, Leeds and Keighley.
 The main 'A' Road through the village is the A657 Leeds Road running from Shipley in the west to Greengates in the east and onto Leeds.
 FirstGroup's bus services operate from Shipley through Thackley to Buttershaw (612, 613 & 614) providing a 15-minute frequency into Bradford and Shipley Monday to Saturday daytime.

 Keighley Bus Company also provides a half-hourly daytime service to Bingley, Keighley, Leeds and Shipley; this is operated as the Aireline 60, taking its name from the local River Aire.
 TLC Travel 660 service between Bradford and Shipley also runs on an hourly basis Monday to Saturday daytime.
 Leeds and Liverpool Canal is used almost entirely by barge pleasure craft.